We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The patches of dry skin typically appear on the elbows and lower legs, most often affecting the shins in thick, dark segments.
-In severe cases, ichthyosis vulgaris may also cause deep, painful cracks to develop on the soles of your feet or palms of your hands.
+Symptoms of ichthyosis vulgaris are typically worse in winter, when the air is colder and drier.
+The patches of dry skin typically appear on the elbows and lower legs.
+It most often affects the shins in thick, dark segments.
+In severe cases, ichthyosis vulgaris may also cause deep, painful cracks to develop on the soles of the feet or palms of the hands.

-A dermatologist—a doctor specializing in skin disorders—can typically diagnose ichthyosis vulgaris by sight.
+A doctor specializing in skin disorders, called a dermatologist, can typically diagnose ichthyosis vulgaris by sight.

-Your doctor will ask you about any family history of skin diseases, the age you first experienced symptoms, and whether you suffer from any other skin disorders.
+Your doctor will ask you about any family history of skin diseases, the age you first experienced symptoms, and whether you have any other skin disorders.

 Your doctor will also record where the patches of dry skin appear.
 This will help your doctor track the effectiveness of your treatment.

-Your doctor may also perform other tests, such as a blood test or skin biopsy, to rule out other skin conditions, such as psoriasis, that cause similar symptoms.
+Your doctor may also perform other tests, such as a blood test or skin biopsy.
+This will rule out other skin conditions, such as psoriasis, that cause similar symptoms.
 A skin biopsy involves removing a small section of the affected skin for examination under a microscope.

-Your doctor may also prescribe specialized creams or ointments to help moisturize the skin, get rid of dead skin and help control inflammation and itching.
+Your doctor may also prescribe specialized creams or ointments to help moisturize the skin, get rid of dead skin, and control inflammation and itching.
 These may include topical treatments containing the following ingredients: